kubeflow/kfp-tekton/samples/README.md

+# KFP Tekton User Guide
+[KFP Tekton User Guide](/samples/kfp-user-guide) is a guideline for the possible ways to develop and consume Kubeflow Pipeline with Tekton.
+It's recommended to go over at least one of the methods in the user guide before heading into the KFP Tekton Samples.

 # KFP Tekton Samples

 Below are the list of samples that are currently running end to end taking the compiled Tekton yaml and deploying on a Tekton cluster directly.